mrdbourke/pytorch-deep-learning/README.md

 ## TODO

+See the project page for specifics - https://github.com/users/mrdbourke/projects/1

 High-level overview of things to do:
 * How to use this repo (e.g. env setup, GPU/no GPU) - all notebooks should run fine in Colab and locally if needed.
 * Finish skeleton code for notebooks 00 - 07 ✅